loveillusion/Archive_Practices-for-CS-Contests/README.md

 # Archive_Practices-for-CS-Contests
-An archive of my practices for programming contests.
+An archive of my practices for programming contests during highschool.